Team100/main2023/apriltags_example/README.md

 First make a fork of github.com/Team100/main2023 into your own account, then clone it onto your laptop, e.g. using git bash or vscode or however you prefer.

-Attach the pi to the LAN (using an ethernet switch), or to your laptop directly.
+Attach the pi to the LAN, e.g. with an ethernet switch.

 From your laptop browser, browse to http://wpilibpi.local/ and click the "writeable" button on the top.